Digital-physical testbed for ship autonomy studies in the Marine Cybernetics Laboratory basin

 \subsection{Digital Twin}

-A digital twin environment has been developed to support testing and visualization of vessel behavior in a virtual representation of the MC-Lab ~\citep{premraj2023development}.
-It consists of Unity-implemented 3D models of the MC-Lab and selected vessels from the C/S fleet, including the C/S Enterprise I, C/S Saucer, and C/S Inocean Cat I Drillship.
-This setup enables the monitoring and demonstration of control algorithms in a more intuitive format and can be used to support testing in early development phases.
+A digital twin environment has been developed for visualization of vessel behavior in a virtual representation of the MC-Lab ~\citep{premraj2023development}.
+It consists of Unity-implemented 3D models of the MC-Lab and selected vessels from the C/S fleet, including the C/S Enterprise I and C/S Saucer.
+The digital twin environment can be used in conjunction with the aforementioned simulation environments or with the physical vessels in the MC-Lab.
+This setup enables the monitoring and demonstration of control algorithms in a more intuitive format to support testing in early development phases.

 The digital twin system is paired with a remote control center, which allows operators to control the physical vessels in the MC-Lab from a separate location \citep{halvorsen2024combining}.
-Command can be performed manually using joysticks or Metaquest 2 headset and hand controls\footnote{Link to the video demonstration: \url{https://www.youtube.com/watch?v=fqEdp8VXAqE}}, as well as using these interfaces to provide guidance commands like waypoints and speed references for automatic control.
+The vessel can be commanded manually using joysticks or Metaquest 2 headset and hand controls\footnote{Link to the video demonstration: \url{https://www.youtube.com/watch?v=fqEdp8VXAqE}}, as well as using these interfaces to provide guidance commands like waypoints and speed references for automatic control.
 Vessel state information, such as position and orientation, is transmitted over the site-to-site network to provide remote monitoring capabilities.
 While some limitations exist due to hardware constraints---particularly in the responsiveness of the monitoring---the system has been tested in both simulation and physical experiments and has been shown to function reliably under the available conditions.